 How is this medicine (Forfivo XL) best taken?

-Use Forfivo XL as ordered by your doctor.
+Use Forfivo XL (bupropion extended-release tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Do not take this medicine more often than you are told.
+- Do not take Forfivo XL (bupropion extended-release tablets) more often than you are told.
 This may raise the risk of seizures.
 Be sure you know how far apart to take your doses.

 - Take in the morning if taking once a day.